-If a Link Administrator is not a Workstation Administrator, then the Link database should not be located in a system drive, such as C:\ or C:\Program Files.
-Locating the Link database in a non-system directory allows the Link Administrator to manage and move the database without requiring the assistance of the Workstation Administrator.
+If a Link Administrator is not a Workstation Administrator, then the Link database should not be located in a system drive, such as C:\orC:\Program Files.
+Locating the Link database in a non-system directory will allow the Link Administrator to manage and move the database without requiring the assistance of the Workstation Administrator.